A/B Testing Online Assets

 Often, A/B testing is referred to as split testing, but there is a difference.
 A/B testing tests the difference between one element on one online marketing asset and another.
 However, split testing refers to comparing two entirely different assets.
 For instance, you can test two completely different web page versions.

-You should use A/B testing as often as possible.
+It would help if you used A/B testing as often as possible.
 It allows you to identify the cause of something based on facts.
-You also need to do website audits to see how your site is currently performing.
+You must also do website audits to see how your site is currently performing.

 Setting Up A/B Tests

-1. Choose which asset you want to test – Note that you will have analytics and reporting tools to help make decisions for most online motorcycle assets.
-And for your motorcycle website, you can also use a heat map, which shows visitors’ interaction with pages.
+1. Choose which asset you want to test.
+Note that you will have analytics and reporting tools to help make decisions for most online assets.
+You can also use a heat map for your motorcycle website, which shows visitors’ interaction with pages.

 With these tools, you can, for instance, see product pages that have low conversion rates and where visitors are clicking or exiting your site.
 Because you have the data from the tools, you can prioritize which assets to use in the A/B test.